ofiwg/libfabric/man/fi_getinfo.3.md

   default values for all members, with the exception of fabric_attr.
   The fabric_attr member will have the prov_name and prov_version
   values filled in.

+*FI_SOURCE*
+: Indicates that the node and service parameters specify the local source address to associate with an endpoint.
+If specified, either the node and/or service parameter must be non-NULL.
+This flag is often used with passive endpoints.

 # RETURN VALUE